ahbarnett/glspect/README.md

 Real-time audio spectrogram in OpenGL

-Alex Barnett, Flatiron Institute, Simons Foundation.
+Alex Barnett, Center for Computational Mathematics, Flatiron Institute, Simons Foundation.

 Original release: December 2010, updated Jan 2015, moved to github 3/15/17.
 Work performed while employed as a professor at the Math Dept, Dartmouth College.
+See below for acknowledgments, and see LICENSE file.

 ![screen shot of glspect](screenshot.png)